ab-2019blr/simpleprojects/StockMarketApp/doc/functional_modules.md

 - **Social Trading**: Community features and copy trading
 - **Mobile API**: Dedicated mobile application support

-This modular architecture ensures the Indian Stock Market Analytics Platform can evolve and scale according to user needs while maintaining high performance and reliability for Indian market operations.
+This modular architecture ensures the Indian Stock Market App can evolve and scale according to user needs while maintaining high performance and reliability for Indian market operations.